We Were Here

 sense that I can almost feel

-the damning evidence of
+and on it the damning evidence

-thumbprints, matching ours.
+of thumbprints, matching ours.

 Comments